 Experimental design.

-The study focused on the two extreme photoperiods: summer long day conditions (LD, 16h light : 8h dark) and winter short day conditions (SD, 8h light : 16h dark).
-The experimental design (Fig. 10) consisted of three days under a determined photoperiod followed by three days under free running conditions (constant light or constant dark).
-Cells were harvested at specific times in the daily cycle, expressed in zeitgeber time (ZT), where ZT0 corresponds to dawn, ZT4 to 4h after dawn and so on.
-Samples were taken every 4h (from ZT0 to ZT20) during the three days of alternating light/dark cycles, so there is a total of 6 samples for each day of sampling.
+Our experiments are focused on two extreme photoperiods: summer long day conditions (LD, 16h light : 8h dark) and winter short day conditions (SD, 8h light : 16h dark).
+The experimental design (Fig. 10) consisted of three days under the specific photoperiod, LD or SD, followed by three days under free running conditions (constant light or constant dark).
+Cells were harvested at specific times during diurnal cycles, represented as zeitgeber time (ZT), where ZT0 corresponds to dawn, ZT4 to 4h after dawn and so on.
+Samples were taken every 4h (from ZT0 to ZT20) during the three days of alternating light/dark cycles.
+Therefore, a total of 6 samples for each day of sampling were generated.
 No samples were collected during the first day of free running condition to allow culture acclimation.
 Then, samples were collected every four hours starting at subjective dawn, during two days.

 Transcriptomic analysis